MainInAHoodie/2024ClassRework/README.md

 # Character Defaults

-- Jaheira and Halsin both start with Warden for their Primal Order
+- Jaheira starts with Warden for her Primal Order
+- Halsin starts with Magician: Starry Wisp for his Primal Order
 - Shadowheart has Thaumaturge: Produce Flame for her Divine Order
 - Shadowheart starts with a fancy Sharran Dagger (the same one the Justiciar Nightweavers carry in the Gauntlet of Shar) instead of the standard one.